-- Patients may bring any prescription including non-formulary medications to the pharmacy to be filled.
-Staff will engage with the prescriber to either gain prior authorization or change the prescription to a therapeutic equivalent formulary medication. - Check in immediately upon arrival to activate prescriptions - To pick up prescriptions for another patient, a copy (front and back) or actual military identification (ID) card of that individual is required in addition to a signed authorization card. - All patients 16 and older will require presentation of an ID card. - Military and civilian prescriptions are accepted - Prescription Refill System - Prescriptions with valid refills called in before midnight will be ready the next duty day at 1100. - Transfer of refills from another military or a civilian - Patients must provide a valid telephone number for civilian pharmacies. - Transferred prescriptions may take up to 72 hours to process - Renewal for an expired medication, an order for a new prescription, or a change in prescription requires a PCM appointment.
-Please contact the appointment line at (662) 434-CARE (2273) to schedule an appointment.
+- Services are available to all beneficiaries to include TRICARE for Life beneficiaries, and prescriptions are accepted from military and civilian providers. - Patients may bring any prescription including non-formulary medications to the Pharmacy to be filled.
+Staff will engage with the prescriber to either gain prior authorization or change the prescription to a therapeutic equivalent formulary medication. - Check-in upon arrival is required to activate prescriptions for filling. - To pick up prescriptions for another patient, a copy (front and back) or actual military identification (ID) card of that individual is required in addition to a signed authorization card. - All patients 16 and older are required to present their ID card.